fettgrym/Kahoot-spammer/README.md

 # Kahoot-spammer
-Headless browser that spamms login to a kahoot room.
+Headless browser that spamms logins to a kahoot room.

 # Installation
 ```